jbdatascience/cookiecutter-OasisModel/{{cookiecutter.project_slug}}/README.md

 You can also update the submodules individually by pulling from within them.

-You should not make any local changes to these submodules because you have read-only access to these submodules on GitHub and you will not be able push your changes to GitHub.
+You should not make any local changes to these submodules because you have read-only access to their GitHub repositories.
 So submodule changes can only propagate from GitHub to your local repository.
 To detect these changes you can run `git status -uno` and to commit them you can add the paths and commit them in the normal way.

 ## Building and running a keys server